Sermon | Romans 12:9-10 | How to Love Like Jesus

 Romans 12:10 Love one another deeply as brothers and sisters.
 Take the lead in honoring one another.

-How are we to love our church family?
 We are to love them like family.
 Love your spiritual family the way you would love your natural family.

 The church is a spiritual family.
 We all have the same Heavenly Father.
 So the Bible says to love each other like family.